Micron – targets at 470 and 640 USD amid AI memory shortage

 Investing in Micron Technology’s stock involves several risks that may adversely impact the company’s income and revenue:

-• Memory market cyclicality: the semiconductor industry, particularly the memory segment, is highly cyclical, with fluctuations in demand and prices.
-A prolonged downturn in segments like NAND and DRAM could lead to overstock, falling prices, and reduced profitability
+• Memory market cyclicality: the semiconductor industry, particularly the memory segment, is highly cyclical, experiencing periods of fluctuating demand and pricing.
+A prolonged downturn in segments such as NAND and DRAM could lead to overstocking, falling prices, and reduced profitability.

 Investors must carefully consider these risks when evaluating an investment in Micron Technology, as they could significantly impact the company’s financial performance and stock price.